WELCOME TO BLACKFISH GALLERY

 Meet our Director of Public Engagement, Kendra Roberts

-An arts collaborator, curator, program developer and producer, Kendra Roberts has demonstrated her creative, analytical, and strategic acumen throughout her two-plus decade career, including as a working artist.
-Kendra is founder of Common Ground Arts (CGA), an arts consultancy curating visual art in traditional and non-traditional public spaces.
+An artist, curator, program developer and producer, Kendra Roberts has demonstrated her creative, analytical, and strategic acumen throughout her two-plus decade career.
+As the founding creator of Kendra Studio Jewellery (KSJ), she is an award-winning artist and published writer, has exhibited her work throughout the U.S. and internationally, and even made an appearance on a major American television network.
+Kendra is also the founder of Common Ground Arts (CGA), an arts consultancy curating public art in traditional and non-traditional public spaces.

 You may reach Kendra Roberts via email: director@blackfish.com,